Shohail-Ismail/ALevel-Grades-Combo-Visualiser/README.md

 - **R version required**: 4.2.0 or above
 - **Input data required**:
-  - `subject_combination_precomputed.csv` (placed in the working directory).
-Due to GDPR regulations, the actual data has been removed, although a mockup of anonymised data of 10% the original size has been included
+  - `SubjectComb_Final_RANDOMISED.csv` (placed in the working directory).
+Due to GDPR regulations, the actual data has been removed.
+A mockup of anonymised data of 10% the original size has been included for demo.

 **You must download R to run this program.
 Alternatively, a conda environment can be created.**